sendgrid/docs/source/API_Reference/Template_Engine_API/index.md

 {% endanchor %}

-When submitting data to a resource via POST or PUT, you must submit your information in JSON.
-Failure to do so will result in a bad request error.
+When submitting data to a resource via POST or PUT, you must submit your payload in JSON.

 Example
 {% codeblock lang:http %}